Genetic history of the British Isles: Ancient whole genome DNA studies

-Gretzinger Study
+Gretzinger study

 The Gretzinger study was a major genetic study in 2022 focusing specifically on the question of the Anglo-Saxon settlement sampled 460 northwestern European individuals dated to the medieval period - between approximately 200 and 1300 AD.
 These were compared with other modern and ancient sample sets.
 The study concluded that in eastern England, large-scale immigration, including both men and women, occurred in the post-Roman era, with an average of around 76% of the ancestry of these individuals deriving from the North Sea zone of continental Europe (i.e. medieval north Germans and Danish, with many samples having no admixture.
 There were also instances of such people living together and mixing with individuals with 100% local ancestry, who were genetically similar to modern and medieval Irish, Welsh and Scottish people.

 They estimated that the ancestry of the present-day English ranges between 25% and 47% Continental North European (similar to historical northern Germans and Danish), 11% to 57% similar to the British Late Iron Age, and 14% to 43% IA-like (similar to France, Belgium and neighbouring parts of Germany).
 Continental North European (CNE) ancestry also mostly peaks in southeastern, eastern and central England, especially Sussex, the East Midlands and East Anglia and is lower in the west.
-As for the other populations of the British and Irish isles, statistically satisfactory models presented in the article, which employed these ancient samples as a reference, indicate that 13–31% of the ancestry of the modern Scottish come from a CNE source, as do 16–24% of the modern Welsh, 13–26% of the modern Northern Irish, and 4–18% of the modern Irish.
+As for the other populations of the British Isles, statistically satisfactory models presented in the article, which employed these ancient samples as a reference, indicate that 13–31% of the ancestry of the modern Scottish come from a CNE source, as do 16–24% of the modern Welsh, 13–26% of the modern Northern Irish, and 4–18% of the modern Irish.

-The authors also noted that while a large proportion of the ancestry of the present-day English derives from the Anglo-Saxon migration event, it has been diluted by later migration from a population source similar to that of Iron Age France, Belgium and western Germany, which probably "resulted from pulses of immigration or continuous gene flow between eastern England and its neighbouring regions", but which entered northern and eastern England after the arrival of the Anglo-Saxons.
-Such French-like ancestry was not found in the other British and Irish populations.
+The authors further noted that, although a large part of the genetic makeup of modern-day English people derives from the Anglo-Saxon migration event, it has been diluted by later migrations from a population source similar to that of Iron Age France and early medieval western Germany, probably the result of localized mobility between southern England and the Frankish areas of Europe during the Early Middle Ages, but which reached northern and eastern England after the arrival of the Anglo-Saxons.
+Substantial France IA-related ancestry is present only in England, but not in Wales, Scotland or Ireland, following a gradient from east to west in Britain.